 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 Grab about 10 or 12 fresh basil leaves and throw them in a mini processor, along with mayo, fresh lemon juice and a pinch of salt and pepper.
 Process until smooth and combined.

 If you don’t have a mini food processor, no worries!
-Simply chop the basil finely and whisk with the other ingredients until combined.
+Simply chop the basil finely and whisk with the other ingredients until smooth and combined.

 Tip: Not into basil or don’t have on hand?
 Substitute with baby arugula or cilantro.

 Best Bread for a Panini Sandwich

 You can get a bread specifically for panini sandwiches called, of course, ‘panini bread’ or you could make your own panini bread.

 You can also use another variety, something hearty, like ciabatta, focaccia or a baguette.
 Those stand up well to grilling and don’t smush down like a softer bread would.

 For this panini sandwich, I used ciabatta.
 I love the crusty exterior and light interior.